Bashirkhalil/PreferenceManager-lib/README.md

     }
     }

-please  :fist_raised: I belive on other people ability they can develop more you can contributor and update :muscle: .
+please  :fist_raised: I belive on other people ability they can develop more than this shit :sunglasses: you can contributor and update :muscle: .